 pipeline replaces it again.

 Note that data visualization always happens only for the final results leaving the pipeline.
-That means in the viewports you will only observe the final selection state of the particles (OVITO highlights them with a red color).
+That means in the viewports you will only observe the final selection state of the particles (OVITO highlights them with red color).
 If you would like to inspect a transient state of the data at some intermediate point along the pipeline, you have to temporarily disable the subsequent modifiers in the pipeline editor.